Sparvriend/Master-Thesis/README.md

 # Master-Thesis-Code-Repository

 ## Current TODO
-* TODO: Start on explainability of the model
+* TODO: Finish explainability of the model
-      -> Add explainability function to test.py
-      -> Guided backpropagation, gradient on neurons with respect to input image
-      -> Integrated gradients
-      -> Uncertainty prediction (DUQ)
+      -> Make the explainability images overlay the original image with a better colormap -> Uncertainty prediction (DUQ)
+      -> Deep Ensembles
       -> Combine other dataset (CIFAR10) with uncertainty prediction
       -> Look into adding augmentation to uncertainty methods
 * TODO: Figure out why the testing FPS is so slow (Overhead probably)